To Transform Customer Experience, Build On What’s Already Working

 The Transformative CX Advantage

-Our expanded model, moving from traditional “Listen, Analyze, Act” to a process involving holistic listening, unifying data around customers, advanced analysis, real-time recall, and anticipatory action, equips organizations with capabilities that traditional CX frameworks and processes may not achieve.
+Our expanded model moves from traditional “Listen, Analyze, Act” to a process involving holistic listening, unifying data around customers, advanced analysis, real-time recall, and anticipatory action, equipping organizations with capabilities that traditional CX frameworks and processes may not achieve.
 These capabilities include prediction, personalization, and prescriptive actions and workflows.
 Transformative CX can even help organizations take cost out of serving or acquiring a customer while adding value, often more effectively and at greater scale than traditional methods.

-Most organizations already have a head start on this maturity journey thanks to their investments in traditional CX.
+Most organizations already have a head start on this journey thanks to their investments in traditional CX.
 The key is understanding your current strengths, assessing where you are, and charting a roadmap to build on that foundation.
-You can take the next step with a complimentary CX Maturity consult to assess your current maturity level and uncover potential opportunities.

-Embracing this additive approach allows CX, Insights, and Analytics teams to advocate for the transformative vision necessary for the future, expanding impact and customer relationships without disrupting the successful pillars they’ve built.
+Embracing this additive approach allows CX, Insights, and Analytics teams to expand impact and strengthen customer relationships without disrupting the successful pillars they’ve already built into their programs.
 It’s an exciting journey of evolution, not revolution.

 ¹ https://www.mckinsey.com/capabilities/growth-marketing-and-sales/our-insights/the-value-of-getting-personalization-right-or-wrong-is-multiplying